cthoyt/cthoyt.github.io/_posts/2025-08-04-ontology-text-embeddings.md

 ## Embeddings from PyOBO

-Personally, I think using an OpenAI model is a bit overkill for two reasons.
+I think using an OpenAI model is a bit overkill for two reasons.
 First, there are smaller, non-large language models like [BERT](https://huggingface.co/docs/transformers/en/model_doc/bert) that can get the same job done.
 Second, they're free to download and can be run on commodity